DerickRedDanger/CS50AI/README.md

 - **Project - Nim:** Develops an AI capable of teaching itself to play Nim through reinforcement learning.

 #### What I Learned
-- Knowledge of various machine learning methods and their applications.
+- Knowledge of various machine learning methods and their applications in AI.
+- Learned different approaches to training models with labeled and unlabeled data.
-- Creating AI agents that learn through interaction and rewards.
+- Implemented AIs for predicting user behavior on shopping websites and AI agents that learn through interaction and rewards for playing the game of Nim, enhancing problem-solving and analytical skills in machine learning.

 ### Neural Networks